DSCI-554/project-girlboss/README.md

 [Madeleine Thompson](mailto:mjt43250@usc.edu)

-- Wrote the majority of the paper
+- Contributed to Abstract, Related Work, Data, Approach, System, and Conclusion sections
 - Included screenshots of visualizations used in the demo and cited all relevant references

 [Erin Szeto](mailto:erinszet@usc.edu)
-- wrote Introduction and contributed to Abstract, Data, Approach, System, and Conclusion sections
+- Wrote Introduction section and contributed to Abstract, Data, Approach, System, and Conclusion sections

 [Erica Xia](mailto:ericaxia@usc.edu)
 - Contributed to Related Work, Data, Approach, and System sections